plforacle/heatwave-all/create-dbs-all/create-dbs-all.md

 ## Introduction

-In this lab, you will create and configure the ywo MySQL HeatWave DB Systems.
+In this lab, you will create and configure the two MySQL HeatWave DB Systems.

 _Estimated Time:_ 10 minutes